Sign-up for our newsletters

 Spence-Chapin opens its first international program in South Korea, and subsequently extends its international programs to countries in Asia, Eastern Europe, Latin America and Africa.

-Recognizing that adoptive families, adoptees and birth parents all face unique challenges, the organization starts the Adoption Resource Center (ARC) to offer post-adoption education, counseling, workshops and support groups.
+Recognizing that adoptive families, adoptees and birth parents all face unique challenges, the organization started the Modern Family Center to offer post-adoption education, counseling, workshops and support groups.

 Spence-Chapin initiates a formal program to place special needs infants and children, working with adoptive families throughout the United States.
 A Special Adoption Program (ASAP) celebrated its 300th placement in 2007.